Knowledge Centers and Affiliated Institutes of the Amsterdam Business School

 CIFRA was established in 1998 and operates within the international network of top research centres in finance.
 CIFRA promotes the exchange and development of new ideas and methodologies in financial economics.
 Currently CIFRA’s main themes are International Financial Integration and Corporate Finance and Banking.
 CIFRA performs an active role in the organisation of international workshops, supports PhD students’ research, maintains an active visitor programme and promotes an open flow of communication between policymakers, financial sector practitioners and academics.

-The Center of Job Knowledge Research is a multidisciplinary think tank and research incubator that aims to engage stakeholders from academia, industry, and government to elucidate how job knowledge may be used to facilitate individual, organization, and nation level person-education-workplace matching processes.
+The Center of Job Knowledge Research is a multidisciplinary think tank and research incubator that aims to engage stakeholders from academia, industry, and government to elucidate how job knowledge may be used to facilitate individual, organisation, and nation level person-education-workplace matching processes.

 The Institute for Business and Industrial Statistics of the University of Amsterdam supports quality and efficiency improvement initiatives based on its expertise in the field of statistical methodology.
 IBIS UvA has over 15 years of experience with (Lean) Six Sigma.
 The institute is owned by the University of Amsterdam, and is seen internationally as a center of expertise in Lean Six Sigma and industrial statistics.